Skip to content

 return b;

-ARM processors run in different "modes," each with different privilege levels and accessible resources.
-This section is the foundation for understanding the security model and exception handling.
+ARM processors operate in different "modes," each with distinct privilege levels and accessible resources.
+This section serves as the foundation for understanding the security model and exception handling.

-Cortex-M drastically simplifies the traditional ARM's seven processor modes, keeping only two: Thread mode (for executing normal application code) and Handler mode (for executing interrupt service routines and exception handling code).
+Cortex-M significantly simplifies the traditional ARM seven processor modes down to just two: Thread mode (for executing normal application code) and Handler mode (for executing interrupt service routines and exception handling code).
 Each mode is further divided into privileged and unprivileged levels.

 After power-on reset, the processor defaults to Thread mode + privileged level.
-If you do not actively drop privileges (by writing to the CONTROL register), your entire program runs in privileged state—this is common in bare-metal development, but it also means your code can "legally" do anything, including writing to the wrong register and causing peripheral misbehavior.
-In scenarios running an RTOS, the RTOS typically drops privileges to unprivileged level when creating user threads, so that even if a thread goes astray, it will not directly manipulate critical hardware registers.
+If we do not explicitly drop privileges (by writing to the CONTROL register), the entire program runs in a privileged state—this is common in bare-metal development, but it implies our code can "legally" do anything, including writing to the wrong registers and causing peripheral malfunctions.
+In scenarios running an RTOS, the RTOS typically drops permissions to the unprivileged level when creating user threads.
+This way, even if a thread goes astray, it cannot directly manipulate critical hardware registers.

-Handler mode is always privileged—interrupt handling code needs full hardware access, which is a hard requirement.
-When an exception or interrupt occurs, the processor automatically switches from Thread mode to Handler mode, and switches back automatically when handling is complete.
+Handler mode is always privileged—interrupt handling code requires full hardware access, which is a hard requirement.
+When an exception or interrupt occurs, the processor automatically switches from Thread to Handler mode, and switches back automatically when handling is complete.

-⚠️ Watch Out If you accidentally drop to unprivileged level in Thread mode, you cannot elevate back on your own—only the Handler mode triggered by an exception/interrupt can manipulate the CONTROL register to elevate privileges.
-So if you plan to use unprivileged mode, make sure to trigger a system call via the SVC (Supervisor Call) instruction to perform privileged operations, rather than directly manipulating hardware registers in unprivileged mode.
+⚠️ Warning If we accidentally drop to the unprivileged level in Thread mode, we cannot elevate privileges back within that mode—only Handler mode, triggered by exceptions/interrupts, can manipulate the CONTROL register to raise privileges.
+Therefore, if we intend to use unprivileged mode, we must trigger a system call via the SVC (Supervisor Call) instruction to perform privileged operations, rather than manipulating hardware registers directly in unprivileged mode.

-Step 5 — Walking Through the Full Interrupt Handling Process via the Exception Vector Table
+Step 5 – Tracing the Interrupt Handling Flow via the Vector Table

-By now we have the foundational knowledge of processor modes and registers.
-Let us tie them together and see exactly what the ARM processor does when an exception or interrupt occurs.
+Now that we have the basics of processor modes and registers, let's connect the dots and see exactly what the ARM processor does when an exception or interrupt occurs.

-In ARM terminology, "Exception" is a broader concept than "Interrupt."
-Interrupts are just one type of exception; others include: Reset, NMI (Non-Maskable Interrupt), HardFault, Memory Management Fault, Bus Fault, Usage Fault, SVCall, PendSV, SysTick, and more.
-They all share the same handling mechanism, just with different priorities.
+In ARM terminology, an "Exception" is a broader concept than an "Interrupt."
+Interrupts are just one type of exception.
+Others include: Reset, NMI (Non-Maskable Interrupt), HardFault, Memory Management Fault, Bus Fault, Usage Fault, SVCall, PendSV, and SysTick.
+They share the same handling mechanism but differ in priority.

-Vector Table — The "Phone Book" of Exception Handling
+The Vector Table – The "Phonebook" of Exception Handling

-On Cortex-M, the vector table starts at address 0x00000000 by default (which can be relocated via the VTOR register).
-The first entry is not a function pointer, but the initial value of the Main Stack Pointer (MSP)—this is a clever design where the processor automatically loads this value into SP on reset, requiring no extra initialization code.
-Starting from the second entry, the Reset Handler, NMI Handler, HardFault Handler, and so on are placed in sequence.
+On Cortex-M, the vector table defaults to starting at address 0x00000000 (this can be relocated via the VTOR register).
+The first entry is not a function pointer, but the value of the initial Stack Pointer (MSP)—this is a clever design where the processor automatically loads this value into the SP (Stack Pointer) upon reset, requiring no extra initialization code.
+Starting from the second entry, the Reset Handler, NMI Handler, HardFault Handler, and others are stored in sequence.

 /// @brief Cortex-M 向量表结构示意